 The Plan may extend over one (1) or multiple terms not to exceed 3 mods/terms.
-At the end of the first evaluation period on the Plan, the student will meet with the Academic Dean (or designee)/Online Designee for an evaluation of progress of the plan's requirements.
+At the end of the first evaluation period on the Plan, the student will meet with the Academic Dean (or designee) for an evaluation of progress of the plan's requirements.
 If on a single-term plan and the student has met the requirement(s) of the plan, the student must be in SAP Met status, and the student's Plan shall be considered fulfilled and closed.
-If on a multi-term plan and the student has met the requirement(s) of the first evaluation period, then new requirements will be set and the student will be placed manually into (S)AP Meeting Plan Status and will adhere to the subsequent term requirements of the Plan.
+If on a multi-term plan and the student has met the requirements will be set and the student will be placed manually into (S)AP Meeting Plan Status and will adhere to the subsequent term requirements of the Plan.